+Here’s one such situation.
 Jeff’s 18-year old daughter is getting married.
-Considering the chances of a teen marriage lasting even ten years, that is problem enough.
-(See my related column about marrying young here.)
-But Jeff’s daughter is marrying a military guy just out of boot camp.
+To a military guy just out of boot camp.
 And Jeff is an ex-submariner whose family has served in the military for five generations.
-Jeff is freaking out.
+To put it plainly, Jeff is freaking out.

-“I am being overbearing and am dumping massive amounts of information on them,” Jeff admits in a recent letter to SpouseBuzz.
+“I am being overbearing and am dumping massive amounts of information on them,” Jeff admits.
 “Mostly negative.
 With quite a bit of emotion.”

-I can just imagine.
-Even though Jeff thinks his future son-in-law is a good guy and respects the fact that the young man is the first ever in his family to enlist, Jeff is worried.
+Even though Jeff thinks his future son-in-law is a good guy and respects the fact that the young man is the first in his family to enlist, Jeff is worried.
 He says he wants the young couple to have some kind of premarital counseling from inside the military or at least be forced to get permission from the unit commander.
 He says he wants the name of a program or a service that could help.

 Which would be nice.
 But what I think Jeff really wants -- what I think the parents of a lot of military couples want -- is to know the right words to say that would convince this young couple that now is not the time to get married.
 Wait.
 Wait.
 Please, wait.

 “I understand what they are faced with,” wrote Jeff.
 “Neither of them or his mother seem to be doing anything but planning a wedding -- without planning a marriage.”

 Planning a marriage.
 Those three words might be exactly what all military couples (regardless of their age) need to do.
 So Jeff is on the right track there, but I’m not sure what to tell him next.
 What do you think?

 How can Jeff as a father get the help he wants for his daughter?